Interacting-Technology/ITStatsAndScores/README.md

 ## Installation

 ### Manually

-Currently you may only integrate ITStatsAndScores into your project manually as a package dependency (Swift Package)
+You may integrate ITStatsAndScores into your project as a package dependency (Swift Package) available on GitHub:

-- Unzip the ITStatsAndScores.zip file and place the unzipped folder in a permanent location
 - Open your Xcode project
-- In the Navigator -> click on your Project
-- Select -> Package Dependencies
+- In Xcode Project Navigator click on the Project -> Package Dependencies
-- Click the plus button to add a dependency
+- Click the plus button
-- In the "search or enter Package URL" field, enter the file PATH to the unzipped folder.
-(It will not work if you click "Add Local...")
-- Example file PATH: file:///Users/admin/Development/SwiftPackages/ITStatsAndScores
+- In the search field enter the package URL: https://github.com/Interacting-Technology/ITStatsAndScores
-- Set -> Dependency Rule: Up to Next Major Version 0.1.34 <
+- Dependency Rule -> Up to Next Major \<major.minor.patch> (example: 0.1.34)
+- Add to Project -> <Your Project>
 - Click Add Package
 - Click Add Package
 - You should see in the Navigator under Package Dependencies -> ITStatsAndScores
 - Build project
-- Since matches/fixtures server is http, you must set in your target info.plist "App Transport Security Settings" -> Allow Arbitrary Loads = YES

 ## Implementation
 - ITConfiguration properties are: userId, language (ISO 639 alpha-2 code, i.e. 2 letter “en”/”es”/”pt”), country (to letters like "ES"/"UK")